Education

 -

-2020–2024 Doctoral researcher Protean projection of computer languages ex)situ team, Inria/Paris-Saclay University
+2020–2024 Doctoral researcher Protean projections of computer languages ex)situ team, Inria/Paris-Saclay University

 - supervised by Michel Beaudouin-Lafon